Health equity: LGBTQ health disparities

+Environmental influences

 Minority populations have increased exposure to environmental hazards that include lack of neighborhood resources, structural and community factors as well as residential segregation that result in a cycle of disease and stress.
 The environment that surrounds us can influence individual behaviors and lead to poor health choices and therefore outcomes.
 Minority neighborhoods have been continuously noted to have more fast food chains and fewer grocery stores than predominantly white neighborhoods.
 These food deserts affect a family's ability to have easy access to nutritious food for their children.
 This lack of nutritious food extends beyond the household into the schools that have a variety of vending machines and deliver over processed foods.
-These environmental condition have social ramifications and in the first time in US history is it projected that the current generation will live shorter lives than their predecessors will.
+A related concept that impacts food choices is the prevalence of food swamps, or areas with overexposure to fast-food options.These environmental condition have social ramifications and in the first time in US history is it projected that the current generation will live shorter lives than their predecessors will.

 In addition, minority neighborhoods have various health hazards that result from living close to highways and toxic waste factories or general dilapidated structures and streets.
 These environmental conditions create varying degrees of health risk from noise pollution, to carcinogenic toxic exposures from asbestos and radon that result in increase chronic disease, morbidity, and mortality.
 The quality of residential environment such as damaged housing has been shown to increase the risk of adverse birth outcomes, which is reflective of a communities health.
 This occurs through exposure to lead in paint and lead contaminated soil as well as indoor air pollutants such as second-hand smoke and fine particulate matter.
 Housing conditions can create varying degrees of health risk that lead to complications of birth and long-term consequences in the aging population.
 In addition, occupational hazards can add to the detrimental effects of poor housing conditions.
 It has been reported that a greater number of minorities work in jobs that have higher rates of exposure to toxic chemical, dust and fumes.
 One example of this is the environmental hazards that poor Latino farmworkers face in the United States.
 This group is exposed to high levels of particulate matter and pesticides on the job, which have contributed to increased cancer rates, lung conditions, and birth defects in their communities.